Path Evolution Model for Endogenous Channel Digital Twin towards 6G Wireless Networks: Applications of Path Evolution Model

 \subsection{Discussion over Generalization and Endogeneity}

 Intra-system endogeneity and environment generalization can be achieved in PEM.
-As depicted in Fig.~\ref{fig: time domain}, channel prediction performance of PEM is held in the unseen env-2, which is achieved without any external device.
-Such environmental generalization capability relies on the generalizability of target path evolution discussed in Sec.~\ref{subsec: generalization advantage} and practical data augmentation techniques proposed in Sec.~\ref{subsec: generalization}.
-Additionally, we further consider a Channel Impulse Response (CIR) type CKM \cite{jsac_C-GRBFnet_Xiao_2022} as an existing CDT baseline, which achieves the NMSE of -15.37 dB in env-1 and 5.69 dB in env-2.
-Based on the simulation results, channel acquisition performances of these baselines are obviously degraded when tested in the unseen env-2 due to environment discrepancies, which shows the lack of generalizability.
+As depicted in Fig.~\ref{fig: time domain}, the channel prediction performance of PEM is held in the unseen env-2, which is achieved without any external device.
+Note that 20\% of the user distribution area is blocked in env-2.
+Thus, the simulation results reveal that the PEM is robust to blockage.
+Conversely, the channel acquisition performance of the deep learning-based baseline is obviously degraded when tested in the unseen env-2, which shows the lack of generalizability.